Edward L. Ayers

-Edward Lynn "Ed" Ayers (born January 22, 1953; Asheville, North Carolina) is an American historian, professor, administrator, and university president.
-In July 2013, he was awarded the National Humanities Medal by President Barack Obama at a White House ceremony for Ayers's commitment “to making our history as widely available and accessible as possible."
+Edward Lynn Ayers (born January 22, 1953) is an American historian, professor, administrator, and university president.
+In July 2013, he was awarded the National Humanities Medal by President Barack Obama at a White House ceremony for Ayers's commitment "to making our history as widely available and accessible as possible."
 He served as the president of the Organization of American Historians in 2017–18.